encode/httpx/docs/parallel.md

 The style of using `parallel` blocks ensures that you'll always have well defined exception and cancellation behaviours.
-Request exceptions are only ever raised when calling either and either `get_response` or `next_response`, and any pending requests are cancelled on exiting the block.
+Request exceptions are only ever raised when calling either `get_response` or `next_response`, and any pending requests are cancelled on exiting the block.

 ## Parallel requests with a Client